amazon-archives/amplify-photo-gallery-workshop/workshop-content/content/110_ai/10_rekognition.md

 **➡️ From the photoalbums directory, run:** `amplify push` to deploy this updated version of the S3 Trigger Lambda function.

-After the deploy finishes, our S3 Trigger function is ready to insert `labels` as a new property when it issues a `CreatePhoto` mution, but the API doesn't yet accept this field in its input.
+After the deploy finishes, our S3 Trigger function is ready to insert `labels` as a new property when it issues a `CreatePhoto` mutation, but the API doesn't yet accept this field in its input.
 Continue on to the next section to address this.